rahulgudu/React-Native-Real-Estate-App/README.md

-# 📌 Fetch Properties Function
+# 📌 Displayed properties data dynamically

-In this commit, we have created two functions to fetch properties data from the appwrite database
+In this commit, we have fetched the properties data from the appwrite DB and displayed them in the index tab.

-- Fetch Latest Properties: It returns all the latest properties those are added to the DB
+## New Things Learned

-- Fetch Properties: It return the properties based on the parameters like query, filter and limit
+- Indexing: To implement the search functionality we have created the indexes according to this project need in the appwrite properties collection.